tataDan/wails-to-wasm-app/README.md

 I copied all the files from the frontend directory from the (above mentioned repository)[https://github.com/tataDan/wails-to-wasm/].
 Note: I copied the files contained in that directory not the directory itself.

-I changed this line
+I changed this line in the index.html file

 ```<img id="logo" class="logo" src="../assets/images/logo-universal.png">```

  to ```<img id="logo" class="logo" src="assets/images/logo-universal.png">```.

-This was necessary because in the original source code the html.index file is in the frontend directory, but that is not the case here.
+This was necessary because in the original source code the index.html file is in the frontend directory, but that is not the case here.
 (Note: I could have chosen to have all the files in the project level directory of the original source code instead of in the frontend directory).

 I then went to Settings/Pages and chose ```main``` for the branch.
 After a short period of time, (this site)[https://tatadan.github.io/wails-to-wasm-app/] was created.